ibm-cloud-docs/vpc/file_storage_vpc_create.md

 For more information about the command options, see [`ibmcloud is share-mount-target-create`](/docs/vpc?topic=vpc-vpc-reference#share-mount-target-create).

 ## Creating a file share with the API
 {: #file-storage-create-api}
 {: api}

 You can create file shares and mount targets by directly calling the REST APIs.

-{{site.data.keyword.filestorage_vpc_short}} regional API is released as beta for customers with special approval to preview this feature.
-For more information about the file shares VPC API, see the [VPC API Beta reference](/apidocs/vpc-beta).
-{: beta}

 ### Before you begin
 {: #fs-api-prereqs}